expo/expo/docs/pages/push-notifications/sending-notifications.md

 >
 > If you're **not** testing in the Expo client app, make sure you've [generated the proper push credentials](../push-notifications-setup/#credentials) before proceeding!
 If you haven't, push notifications will not work.

+## HTTP/2 API

-## Don't want to use one of the above libraries?
+Don't want to use one of the above libraries?
+You may want to send requests directly to our HTTP/2 API (this API currently does not require any authentication).

-You may want to send requests directly to our HTTP/2 API (this API currently does not require any authentication), and that's easy to do!
-All you need to do is send a POST request to `https://exp.host/--/api/v2/push/send` with the following HTTP headers:
+To do so, send a POST request to `https://exp.host/--/api/v2/push/send` with the following HTTP headers:

 ```
 host: exp.host